 - The most popular federal employee dental plan for dependents

 - The most popular plan selected for dependents in the state’s employee dental plan

 - Dental coverage offered through the most popular commercial insurer in the state

 States are also required to post a listing of all participating Medicaid and CHIP dental providers and benefit packages on InsureKidsNow.gov.

-Coverage for age-appropriate immunizations is required in CHIP.
-States with a separate CHIP program (including the separate portion of a combination program) must purchase vaccines to be administered to enrolled children using only CHIP federal and state matching funds.
-Vaccines for federally vaccine-eligible children (through the Vaccines For Children program) should not be used by children enrolled in separate CHIP programs, and funds available under section 317 of the Public Health Service Act are designated for the purchase of vaccines for the uninsured and may not be used to purchase vaccines for children who have separate CHIP coverage.
+Coverage for age-appropriate vaccines is required in CHIP.
+States with a separate CHIP program must purchase vaccines for enrolled children using only CHIP federal and state matching funds.
+This contrasts with vaccines for Medicaid (including Medicaid expansion CHIP) and uninsured children, which are paid for by the Vaccines for Children (VFC) program under section 317 of the Public Health Service Act.
+VFC funding may not be used to purchase vaccines for children who have separate CHIP coverage.

-The Centers for Medicare and Medicaid Services has worked with the CDC on issuing joint guidance for all states with a separate CHIP program on purchasing and claiming for vaccines administered to separate CHIP children.
-The guidance letter explains that, for states that purchase vaccines through the CDC, states are required to pay for vaccines at the time they are ordered.
+The Centers for Medicare & Medicaid Services has worked with the CDC on issuing joint guidance for all states with a separate CHIP program on purchasing and claiming for vaccines administered to separate CHIP children.
+The guidance letter explains that states that purchase vaccines through the CDC must pay for vaccines at the time they are ordered.
 States claim federal financial participation against the CHIP allotment based on the purchase invoices rather than individual provider claims.
 The letter further explains that states will use a reconciliation process to ensure that future vaccine orders are adjusted based on the outstanding credit for unused vaccines from the previous order.